Excel VBA TextBox

 Private Sub CommandButton1_Click() Dim LR As Long LR = Worksheets("Employee Sheet").cell(Rows.Count, 1).End(xlUp).Row + 1 Ramge("A" & LR).Value = EmpNameTextBox.Value Ramge("B" & LR).Value = EmpIDTextBox.Value End Sub

-Step 16: At last we need to store salary part, for this we need to access to text box named as “SalaryTextBox”.
+Step 16: At last, we need to store the salary part.
+For this, we need to access to text box named “SalaryTextBox.”

 Private Sub CommandButton1_Click() Dim LR As Long LR = Worksheets("Employee Sheet").cell(Rows.Count, 1).End(xlUp).Row + 1 Ramge("A" & LR).Value = EmpNameTextBox.Value Ramge("B" & LR).Value = EmpIDTextBox.Value Range("C" & LR).Value = SalaryTextBox.Value End Sub

 Ok, we are done with the coding part as well.
-Now run the code using F5 key or manually then, we should see a User Form like the below.
+Now run the code using the F5 key.
+We should see a User Form like the below.

 As of now, all the boxes are empty.